Maltob03/MaltobKit/content/docs/CoreData/index.md

 ## The Controller

-So in order to work with our stored data we need a controller that work as a bridge between CoreData and our personal data structure.
+In order to work with our stored data we need a controller that work as a bridge between CoreData and our personal data structure.
+So in the file that you have created: